vaughnteegarden/slate/source/includes/_howtocategory.md

 }
 ```

 By looking at the Boolean `hasCategories`, we can tell if the category contains any subcategories.
-If so, we can use `ProductManager.getCaategories` to fetch them.
+If so, we can use `ProductManager.getCategories` to fetch them.

 ### 3. If boolean hasProducts is true, get product info (onCategoryProductsResult)